Is Zero Greater Than A Negative Number

 Q3: What happens when you add a negative number to zero?

 A3: When you add a negative number to zero, the result is the negative number itself.
-For example, 0 + (-5) = -5.
+To give you an idea, 0 + (-5) = -5.

 Q4: How does zero behave in multiplication and division?